estefanialunardi/Projeto-Shark-Attack/README.md

 The results of this very study shall not be used as source of cientific or advanced information on sharks behaviour or risk calculation.

 All the steps, opperation and code to reach the final data are avaliable on a Jupyter Notebook for anyone interested in exploring and mining the records.

-For the last analysis of this very work, I've used the ".merged()" method.

 Thank you!